gooblabs/soccergirls/README.md

-## Welcome to the U10 Girls Soccer Team Page
+## Welcome to the 2011 Girls Soccer Team Page

 🚀 🐼

 This page will be used to centralize information relevant for players and parents.
-TeamSnap will continue to be the main communication hub for scheduling.
+TeamSnap will continue to be the main communication hub for event scheduling and team messaging.

 ### Latest Annoucements